VirtualPixel/FetchTakeHome/README.md

 ### Summary: Include screen shots or a video of your app highlighting its features

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
+* My main focus for this application, despite it's one-page nature, '

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?